 Music Licensing (LAW-795EF-001)

-This course will cover multiple aspects of music licensing including: (1) Who’s who in the “music” licensing eco-system: songwriters, music publishers, performers (featured and non-featured), engineers, producers, record labels, collecting rights societies (ASCAP, BMI, SESAC, SoundExchange), music streaming services (Spotify, Pandora etc.) and download services (iTunes), upload sites (YouTube), and consumers (UGC, fan sites etc.) (2) A detailed examination of the exclusive rights of copyright – “works” versus “sound recordings” and a review of “statutory licenses” – 17 U.S.C. § 106 (works), and, for sound recordings §§ 106(6), 112, 114 and 115, including an analysis of public performance issues.
-(3) Basics of Licensing and Payment Schemes (4) PROs: Consent decrees – direct licensing (digital), USG (Department of Justice) review and court treatment and much more.
+This two-day course provides an overview of music licensing and related copyright issues, including: (1) The parties comprising the “music” licensing eco-system: songwriters, music publishers, performers (featured and non-featured), engineers, producers, record labels, collecting rights societies (ASCAP, BMI, SESAC, Global Music Rights and SoundExchange), music streaming services (Spotify, Tidal, Apple, Pandora etc.), download services (iTunes), upload sites (YouTube), and consumers (UGC, fan sites etc.); (2) An examination of the exclusive rights of copyright – “works” versus “sound recordings” – plus the licensing structure of negotiated licenses versus “statutory licenses” (17 U.S.C. § 106 (works); for sound recordings §§ 106(6), 112, 114 and 115), and, an analysis of public performance issues; (3) Basics of licensing and payment schemes, including changes resulting from the 2018 Music Modernization Act; (4) Miscellaneous issues: collecting societies and consent decrees (and DoJ review), direct licensing, international issues, and case law.

 Textbooks and Other Materials